-I am sick of reading applications.
-I’ve read almost 800 of them, across three positions, in the last month.
+I’ve read almost 800 applications, across three positions, in the last month.
 I’ve interviewed 19 people on Skype.
 I’m exhausted.

 The first pass through was the hardest: half-empty application forms, cover letters filled with grammatical errors, three-pages resumes, and plenty of people who had no business applying for the job and clearly didn’t read the description.